Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c
 Task 5.
 This program prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6-print_numberz.c
+Task 6.
+This program prints all single digit numbers of base 10 starting from , but only "putchar()" is used.